A lot of people worry about how safe it is to visit New Orleans, and while this is a generally valid concern, they are often a bit overblown.

-If you’re carrying a backpack or bag around the city, and it’s located somewhere on your body that you can’t see easily, it could be easy for pickpockets to steal your property.
+If you’re carrying a wallet, backpack, or purse around the city, and it’s located somewhere on your body that you can’t see easily, it could be easy to pickpocket.

 One way to avoid this is to keep valuables out of easily accessible areas of your bags, but another option is to use a luggage storage service.

 There are storage options for as little as an hour or two.

 7. Don't get Distracted by Pickpockets

 The senses can be heightened when in New Orleans with so much to see, hear, smell, and taste.

 For that reason, visitors can find themselves distracted.
 Pickpockets and thieves know this and may victimize those who are unaware.